daehkim/pair-trading/README.md

 The following figure shows the number of members in each cluster, demontrating the fact that a huge proportion of the stocks are bunched into a single cluster.
 ![Cluster Member counts for DBSCAN](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/DBSCAN_plots/cluster_member_counts.png)

-In order to increase confidence in the clustering procedure, the real time series stock price data of the stocks in each cluster were also investigated.
-The time series data of the stocks in 4 of the 11 clusters are illustrated below.
+Once more, we plot a few of the time series data points of stocks within the same cluster for confidence.
 From a visual perspective, stocks within the same cluster do show a realtively high correlation among them in terms of the behavior of the stock prices.
 ![Stock price in each cluster](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/DBSCAN_plots/combined_time_Series.png)